jhnwnstd/shannon/README.md

 ## Acknowledgements

-Special thanks to Claude E. Shannon for his groundbreaking work in information theory, which serves as the foundation for this project.
-Additionally, I extend a heartfelt thank you to Alice Kober for her meticulous and pioneering work deciphering the Linear B script.
-I stand on the shoulders of giants.
+Special thanks to Claude E. Shannon for his groundbreaking work in information theory and to Alice Kober for her pioneering work deciphering the Linear B script.
+The project also builds upon the excellent KenLM language modeling toolkit and NLTK's comprehensive corpus collection.